projectcalico/calico/v2.0/getting-started/rkt/installation/vagrant-coreos/index.md

     vagrant up

-To connect to your servers
+to start the cluster.
+To connect to your servers:

 * Linux/Mac OS X
     * run `vagrant ssh <hostname>`
 * Windows
     * Follow instructions from https://github.com/nickryand/vagrant-multi-putty
     * run `vagrant putty <hostname>`

-### 1.4 Verify environment
+### 4. Verify environment

 You should now have two CoreOS servers.
 The servers are named calico-01 and calico-02 and have IP addresses 172.18.18.101 and 172.18.18.102.